Defining Your Online Grocery Strategy in the New World of Grocery Retail

 - Earn ad revenue through Mercatus Digital Advertising – an easy way to offset eCommerce costs without additional internal resources, because we manage the targeted ad program for you.

 - Own the customer data and relationship.
-That means you alone own the virtuous circle of collecting data, learning from it, adjusting your strategy, growing your business.
+That means you alone own the virtuous circle of collecting data, learning from it, adjusting your strategy, and growing your business.
 This way you’re set up for a more successful and sustained eCommerce program and long-term customer loyalty.

 In short, whether it’s Mercatus or another provider, be sure to work with a partner who has experience in grocery and understands your unique business needs.
 A partner who has built technology that reflects this expertise, and who continues to innovate ahead of the curve based on industry needs.
 And, most importantly, a partner who puts your best interests first, whose focus is the growth of your business and empowering your long-term omnichannel and multichannel success.

-From store to door, the Mercatus platform helps leading grocers create exceptional, multichannel and omnichannel shopping experiences for their customers.
+From store to door, the Mercatus platform helps leading grocers create exceptional, multichannel, and omnichannel shopping experiences for their customers.
 Find out how our solutions can help you get Back in Charge of your eCommerce and optimize your online grocery strategy today with the Grocer’s Guide.